IPAddr#== implements wrong logic

 return @family == other.family && @addr == other.to_i && @mask_addr == other.netmask

-Updated by bjmllr (Ben Miller) about 3 years ago
+Updated by bjmllr (Ben Miller) over 3 years ago

 it does not consider a difference in netmasks as significant

 IPAddr.new isn't consistent with this principle:

 220.127.116.11/24 is valid notation for a host address, yet IPAddr.new will drop the low-order bits to make it a valid network address:

 I'm not sure why we would want to have a netmask at all if IPAddr is only for host addresses.

 Updated by sahglie (Steven Hansen) over 3 years ago

 IPAddr represents an IP address, not an IP network, so it does not consider a difference in netmasks as significant.

 I disagree that IPAddr represents an IP address (I think a more accurately represents a CIDR block).
 To add to Ben's point:

 IPAddr.new('184.108.40.206/30').to_range.to_a # => [ #<IPAddr: IPv4:220.127.116.11/255.255.255.252>, #<IPAddr: IPv4:18.104.22.168/255.255.255.252>, #<IPAddr: IPv4:22.214.171.124/255.255.25│5.252>, #<IPAddr: IPv4:126.96.36.199/255.255.255.252> ]